asa55/asa55.github.io/assets/content/blog1.md

 I realize to an extent experts should "stay in their lane".
 My expertise is in engineering, but my interests include almost everything.
 I may comment on lots of topics here where you could rightly question my authority to make such claims, and with that in mind I will attempt to expose my line of reasoning openly enough that you can attack my premises rather than perceptions of my expertise.

+## On Goals, Motivation, and Mastery

+I've always been interested in what it takes to be proficient or expert in a topic.
+I found recently that "expert" is really just media-speak without well-defined meaning, but that aside we can improve our relative proficiency to be better than we were before, and we can measure that performance to verify our progress.

+A few years ago, I read [The 4 Hour Work Week](https://www.youtube.com/watch?v=eUTDhLPpP9o) by Tim Ferriss.
+At the outset of my career, it posed a very refreshing look at how life might shake out given various career approaches in addition to the standard Nine-to-Five.
+I'm less interested in doing one thing extremely well than I am in doing many things very well.
+To that end, I really loved the [TED Talk on The First 20 Hours](https://www.youtube.com/watch?v=5MgBikgcWnY), which details the art of deconstruction and attaining some degree of mastery.
+I'm not sure if it's backed by unbiased research other than that of the presenter, but it certainly sounds good.

+Jeff Kaufmann states that to learn:

+* Decide exactly what you want to be able to do
+* Get far enough along that you can start learning and self-correct
+   * Definitely don't say "I'm going to read all these things first" - that's procrastination
+* Remove barriers to practice, as this increases the likelihood of success

+The first two points agree with some key takeaways from  [Turn the Ship Around](https://ti-pdf-uploads.s3.amazonaws.com/a2db0dfc-5ef0-4885-bc3c-d7ff27972c4a/pdf_output/English/118723063.pdf?AWSAccessKeyId=AKIAIQBOMCVUHTOT3DFQ&Expires=1578866811&Signature=bl7t0S78p%2B7qT6gf74dq6sak3Fg%3D) by David Marquet, and these points definitely satisfy all the requirements of motivation that you'll read elsewhere.
+Structure your living quarters to make things you want to do easier to do, and things you should avoid doing even harder to do.
+Example: if you want to watch less TV, don't have one in every room.

+It's definitely all about practice.
+The question is "how much", and the answer in all cases is to deconstruct the task into simpler tasks, then practice those simpler tasks.
+You'll know how much to practice each element once you've deconstructed it into bite-sized chunks.

+Here's an example: if you want to be a better storyteller, document stories you already know, catalogue them by effect (the one you intend for the audience), then practice each story and memorize the associated effect for that story.
+In the future when you want to tell a story that conveys a feeling or a certain message to an audience (say you're holding a meeting at work), you've already mastered the mechanics of telling the story and you know which ones are applicable - so just pull the canned story out of your mental library and go.
+You will instantly be perceived as a better storyteller.

+Here's another example: you shouldn't "save articles for later" no matter how cool, interesting, or tempting.
+If you don't have the motivation or interest to read it right now, or if you don't have a specific time in mind as to when you'll get around to reading it, you're better off not letting it clutter up your bookmarks/favorites/open tabs in your browser.
+The reason for this is that there are lots of great things to read, and you'll find them all the time.
+Your curiosity will lead you to them at the appropriate times, and there is no reason to let yourself get overwhelmed by all the blog or book recommendations you made to your future-self.
+Read them or delete them - you will feel more free if you're anything like me.

+So when it comes to motivation:

+ 1. Have a reason
+ 2. Visualize your goal
+ 3. Have a plan
+ 4. Take small steps
+ 5. Don't compare yourself to others
+ 6. Do not procrastinate
+ 7. Previous mistakes are just test results that can be used to help you learn

+ ASA (some time in early 2019)

 ## On the value of a PhD for Engineers

 You will hear from your profs that you need to get the PhD - they of course have a vested interest in feeding the education system.
 You will hear from your managers that the PhD is something you can do "if you want to" - but they aren't referring to your value to humanity so much as they're referring to "the person that works for them in this role".
 Your friends and family will have their own wildly varying opinions.